rbrtsmith/rbrtsmith.github.io/_posts/2014-12-03-how-to-style-a-select-box.md

 ##The code

 ###HTML
 Wrap the label and select-box inside a wrapping div.
-The js-styled-scelect__select is a JavaScript hook, we should always prefix JS hooks with the js- The label should come first to ensure the select box is layered at the top.
+The 'js-styled-select__select' class is a JavaScript hook, we should always prefix JS hooks with js-.

+The label should come first to ensure the select box is layered at the top.

     <div class="styled-select">